 Who would this course suit?
 What skills do you need ?

-Someone with an interest in Music.
-Having experience playing an instrument/singing is beneficial but not necessary.
-Extra rehearsal is a must and an ability to work well both practically and theoretically.
+Someone with an interest in a wide range of music and different styles.
+Students must have experience playing an instrument/singing.
+Extra rehearsals is a must and an ability to work well both practically and theoretically.